apiato/documentation/docs/core-features/authorization.md

 The `admin` default role **has no permissions given to it**.

-To give permissions to the `admin` role (or any other role), you can use the dedicated endpoints (from your custom Admin Interface) or use this command `php artisan apiato:permissions:toRole admin` to give it all the permissions in the system.
+To give permissions to the `admin` role (or any other role), you can use the dedicated endpoints (from your custom Admin Interface).

 Checkout each container **Seeders** directory `app/Containers/AppSection/{container-name}/Data/Seeders/`, to edit the default **Users**, **Roles** and **Permissions**.